Research project Connecting consumers and producers to rebalance farmers’ position through ambassador trainings

 General introduction

-The European multi-actor research project COCOREADO succeeded in selecting replicable recipes from many innovative food collaborations (between farmers and multiple other stakeholders in the chain).
+The European multi-actor research project COCOREADO succeeded in selecting 'recipes' of innovative food collaborations based on a study of such collabs between farmers and multiple other stakeholders in the chain.
+These 'recipes' can be easily replicated elsewhere.
 Systemic barriers for farmers to get into a better production environment were documented, and where possible we brought those insights to those responsible.
 COCOREADO aimed to work through an ambitious, innovative approach to restore unequal power relations in today's agri-food chain.
 It also aimed to reconnect farmers with consumers to make the food system more sustainable.

 Research approach